Legacy Farms - Hopkinton, Massachusetts

 Southeast Village

-This village located on either side of the primary spine road, will be comprised of clusters of homes framed by an undulating landscape of restored meadow and grassland.
+This village, located on either side of Legacy Farms Road, will be comprised of clusters of homes framed by an undulating landscape of restored meadow and grassland.
 The clusters form their own internal and more formal open spaces.
 Single family homes are shown along Clinton Street to continue the scale and building/landscape relationship already present.
-These Clinton Street homes are anticipated to be of similar size and massing to those existing homes on the street.
+These Clinton Street homes are anticipated to be of similar size to the existing homes on the street.
 Lot sizes are deliberately varied to allow for a more informal, flowing landscape of open space.

-To take advantage of existing topographic changes, two clusters of townhomes are shown in the area to the west of the Courtyard Homes.
-The land in this location slopes away from the spine road allowing garages to these buildings to be tucked under on the “downhill” side.
+To take advantage of existing topographic changes, two clusters are shown in the area to the west.
+The land in this location slopes away from Legacy Farms Road allowing garages to these buildings to be tucked under on the “downhill” side.

 South Side Club Area

-This recreation area is located to take advantage of natural amenities such as the pond and stream in the southeast portion of the site.
-This area could accommodate a potential clubhouse, pool, tennis courts, and children’s play area.
-In addition to parking for this facility, this area could also provide some off-street parking to serve as a trail head for the public trail system of the south side.
+This proposed recreation area is located to take advantage of natural amenities such as the pond and stream in the southeast portion of the site.
+This area will accommodate a potential clubhouse, pool, tennis courts, and children's play area.
+In addition to parking for this facility, this area will also provide off-street parking to serve as a trail head for the public trail system of the south side.

 East Main Street Commercial and Residential Area